Contributors Dropdown icon

 4. Implement lead scoring and shared definitions

-Why: Misalignment on what constitutes qualified marketing and sales leads can contribute to wasted efforts and missed opportunities.
+Why: Misalignment on what constitutes qualified sales and marketing leads can contribute to wasted efforts and missed opportunities.
 Lead scoring and shared definitions help create a harmonious approach where marketing operations and sales cycles align.

-Clearly, you want to encourage free communication between sales and marketing teams.
+Clearly, you want to encourage free communication for true sales and marketing alignment.
 Ideally, you want them to focus on communicating helpful information.
 Otherwise, you could get bogged down in irrelevant observations that don't contribute to sales and marketing alignment.

 Lead scoring and shared definitions will make it easier for employees to determine what information to prioritize.